konacurrents/SemanticMarkerAPI/README.md

 # MQTT Messaging using BNF Grammar

 In addition to the REST Web calls, the lower level MQTT messaging can be used directly.
 This requires that the MQTT pub/sub engine be available.
-Semantic Marker&trade; currently uses the Eclipse Mosquitto&trade; open source MQTT broker.
+Semantic Marker&reg; currently uses the Eclipse Mosquitto&reg; open source MQTT broker.
 This is available at [mosquitto.org](https://mosquitto.org).

 ## Publish topic payload